 Whether you’re visiting Cumberland Island on a day trip or overnight, take a lightweight day bag for daytime exploration on the island.
 And don’t forget beach essentials, such as a beach towel, beachwear, sunglasses, and sunscreen.

 Cumberland Island has no stores, public restaurants or amenities.
 Bring ample fresh water, food, and hiking, backpacking, camping and beach gear.
 (There’s drinkable water available at Sea Camp, though it’s got a slight sulfur flavor and smell.
 We recommend packing in whatever fresh water you can.)
 Bring trash bags as well, since you’ll need to pack everything back off the island that you bring with you.
 Insect repellant is a must: ticks and biting insects are active nearly year-round.
-And pack your standard day hike gear, including first aid and hiking essentials – check out our day hiking gear list for more details.
+And pack your standard day hike gear, including first aid and hiking essentials – check out our hiking gear list for our trail-tested, favorite gear.

 Southern Cumberland Island Hiking Trails Map, Directions & Details